apache/beam/playground/backend/CONTRIBUTE.md

 ├── internal              # backend business logic
 │   ├── api                   # generated grpc API files
 │   ├── cache                 # logic of work with cache
-│   ├── cloud_bucket          # logic of work with cloud buckets and precompiled objects
 │   ├── code_processing       # logic of processing the received code
-│   ├── environment           # backend environments e.g. SDK of the instance
-│   ├── errors                # custom errors to send them to the client │   ├── executors             # logic of work with code executors
+│   ├── components            # logic of work for more difficult processes using several packages │   ├── constants             # application constants to use them anywhere in the application │   ├── db                    # logic of work with database, e.g. the Cloud Datastore │   ├── environment           # backend environments e.g. SDK of the instance │   ├── errors                # custom errors to send them to the client │   ├── executors             # logic of work with code executors